ack-lab-demos/ack-lab-demo-swap/README.md

    - Enter the repository URL

 2. **Configure Environment Variables**
-   - Create a `.env` file or use Replit Secrets
+   - Create a `.env` file or use Replit Secrets.
+Note that public Replit projects expose all files, including .env files.
+We strongly recommending using Replit's Secrets tool.
    - Add your ACK Lab credentials:
    ```env
    ANTHROPIC_API_KEY=your_anthropic_key